u6767560/NewsAggregatorSem3/README.md

 using various machine learning models to aggregate based on importance and Location.

 ## Project Objective
-For this Semester,in view of the existing problems on  our old website, we will carry out further work to improve/build
+For this Semester, in view of the existing problems on  our old website, we will carry out further work to improve/build

 - the UI interface in the Frontend
 - Improve search function